danielbush/js-boilerplates/boilerplate.babel.md

 - Do we need to specify the other plugins eg class properties, object rest spread etc?
+  - Answered in the entry after this.
 - Need to configure / read up on `@babel/preset-env`.
+  - Done.
+It basic pulls in any stage-4+ transforms in for us.
 - Do we still need runtime generator?
 How does this play with
   @babel/preset-env?
+  - Answered in the entry after this.

 ## 2018-04-27